JackWanaCode/holbertonschool-higher_level_programming/0x07-python-test_driven_development/README.md

 0x07.
 Python - Test-driven development

 Target of this project:

-What’s an interactive test
+What’s an interactive test.\n
-Why tests are important
+Why tests are important.
-How to write Docstrings to create tests
+How to write Docstrings to create tests.
-How to write documentation for each module and function What are the basic option flags to create tests
+How to write documentation for each module and function.
+What are the basic option flags to create tests.
-How to find edge cases
+How to find edge cases.

 1. Divide a matrix